huggingface/peft/docs/source/package_reference/bone.md

 # Bone

-Block Affine ([Bone](https://huggingface.co/papers/2409.15371)) is a new PEFT technology different from the LoRA series, reducing training resources and requiring no complex initialization.Bone not only enhances the utilization of original weight information but also emphasizes the internal connections between weights, leading to faster convergence and better data fitting.
+Block Affine ([Bone](https://huggingface.co/papers/2409.15371)) is a new PEFT technology different from the LoRA series, reducing training resources and requiring no complex initialization.
+Bone not only enhances the utilization of original weight information but also emphasizes the internal connections between weights, leading to faster convergence and better data fitting.

 The abstract from the paper is: